This article presents a study that showed that high blood sugar could change macrophages and cause atherosclerosis.

 Comment

-The concept of metabolic memory has been around and debated for years, but this research is the first to demonstrate the changes in the immune system.
+The concept of metabolic memory has been debated for years, but this research is the first to demonstrate changes in the immune system.

 I want to find out if anything can be done using lifestyle changes, either diet or physical activity, that can reverse metabolic memory.
-So far, I have found the use of natural products in one review article that can potentially interfere with the targets of trained immunity.
+So far, I have found that using natural products in one review article can potentially interfere with the targets of trained immunity.

 In the meantime, the best way to prevent or slow atherosclerosis is to avoid spikes in blood sugar, which can be done by regularly checking blood sugar and being compliant with diabetes medications with a healthy low-carb diet and exercise.